augustomorales92/campemini-challenge/README.md

 **Content examples**

-For a User with name Britney on the local database.
+For a User with name Britney in the local database.

 ```json
   {